 The added value is that the modules are linked to each other, for example based on the context analysis in Module 1 a theory of change is formulated, alignment is sought with the generic VLIR-UOS Theory of Change for TEAM/SI projects and the standard project domains (of intermediate change) are selected.
-In the case of SI projects, these domains are used to plan activities in Module 5 and define the indicators in Module 7.
-In the case of TEAM projects the indicators are part of the Stage 2 Full proposals.
+In the case of SI projects, these domains are used to plan activities in Module 5.
+At level of Module 7, the approach in terms of Monitoring and Evaluation needs to be elaborated but follow-up of standard indicators and identification of project-specific indicators is not foreseen in the proposal, but will be an element of follow-up and reporting in case a project is selected.
+Finally, the ambition remains that the modules will facilitate working in a future online environment.

-Finally, the modules will make it possible in a future online environment to be used as a tool not only for planning, but also for reporting whereby switching between modules will be possible in a swift manner.
 During formulation, it is recommended to move back and forth between modules, it is not necessary to strictly follow the sequential order from 1 to 8.